Database Connector Configuration for DSR Discovery Pipelines

 raise RuntimeError(f"Schema violation: {e}") from e

-Leveraging Pydantic ensures that extraction outputs conform to compliance-defined contracts before they enter the transformation layer.
-The normalize_pii_fields validator guarantees consistent casing and whitespace handling, which is critical for downstream deduplication and redaction routines.
+Leveraging Pydantic v2 ensures extraction outputs conform to compliance-defined contracts before they enter the transformation layer.
+The extra="forbid" setting rejects any unexpected column so schema drift in the source surfaces as a loud failure rather than a silent data leak, and the normalize_pii_fields validator guarantees consistent casing and whitespace — critical for the downstream deduplication and redaction routines that the PII Extraction & Redaction Pipelines stage performs.

-Phase 4: Cross-Environment Type Coercion & Async Decoupling
+Phase 4: Cross-Environment Type Coercion and Async Decoupling

-Cross-environment mapping requires explicit type coercion matrices.
-Normalize temporal definitions across hybrid environments by implementing deterministic casting rules to handle timezone drift, epoch conversions, and legacy VARCHAR date formats.
+Cross-environment mapping requires explicit type-coercion matrices.
+Normalize temporal definitions across hybrid environments with deterministic casting rules that handle timezone drift, epoch conversions, and legacy VARCHAR date formats — an inconsistent extraction_timestamp will misalign the SLA clock and undermine the audit trail.

 import asyncio